flier268/Fanhuaji-API/README.md

 # Fanhuaji-API
-An easy way to use Fanhuaji API
+An easy way to use Fanhuaji-API